mattermost/mattermost-handbook/contributors/onboarding/staff-onboarding-guide/engineer-onboarding.md

 * Dev lead will give you your performance evaluation
 * A self survey will be sent to you
-* Surveys will be sent out to your peers
+* Surveys will be sent out to your peers and you are:
   * Evaluated on what is being done well, what could be improved
   * Evaluated on core values
 * Goal here is to let you know how you’re performing and to help you improve and be a better engineer